romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Who is authorized to set up IP allow lists for a company on GitHub?
+Q: Who is authorized to set up IP allow lists for a company on GitHub?
 <details><summary>Show the answer</summary><p>

 - **Enterprise owners**